carpentries/carpentries.org/content/posts/2026/02/end-of-support-for-styles.md

 ---
 layout: page
 authors: ["Toby Hodges"]
-teaser: "Bidding a fond farewell to the former lesson template, _styles_."
+teaser: "Bidding a fond farewell to the former lesson template."
 title: "End of Support for Our Previous Lesson Infrastructure"
 date: 2026-02-25
 time: "09:00:00"